vele616/monorepo/packages/jobboard/website/content/jobs/senior-producer-m-f-d-deca-games-TeInf.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/deca-games"
 companyWebsite: "https://decagames.com/"
-summary: "Deca-games wishes to hire a new senior producer.
+summary: "DECA Games wishes to hire a new Senior Producer.
 If you have senior level experience with game production, consider applying."
 summaryBackup: "Excited about #management, #operations?
 Check out this job post!"
-featured: 20
+featured: 8
 ---

 ## Who we are looking for